 A: An endowment fund is a permanently restricted, self-sustaining source of funding.
 Endowment assets are invested.
 Each year, a portion of the fund’s earnings are paid out to support the scholarship program.
-Any earnings in excess of this distribution are used to build the fund’s market value.
+Earnings in excess of this distribution are used to build the fund’s market value.
 In this way, an endowment fund can grow and provide support for its designated purpose in perpetuity.
 When you establish an endowment fund, you create a permanent legacy granting scholarships in your name.

 Q: How much money does it take to fund an endowment?

 A: There are two key types of endowment, each with different participation levels:

 Scholarship in Perpetuity - $150,000 will establish a named endowment, allowing you to designate specific scholarship-granting guidelines.
 This will grant at least one scholarship every year, forever.
 Scholarships are selected by an internal Blue White Scholarship Foundation review committee, based on your scholarship-granting guidelines.

 Family Legacy Fund - $500,000 will also establish a named endowment, but this fund will grant approximately three Scholarships each year.
 Additionally, with a Family Legacy Fund, you and multiple generations of your family may participate first-hand in selecting each Scholarship, including reviewing Scholarship applications.

 Q: Do I need to fund my endowment in one payment?